Key takeaways:

 In general, milder pain may be treated with a class of medications known as nonsteroidal anti-inflammatory drugs (NSAIDs).
 Ibuprofen (Advil, Motrin) is one common NSAID.
 Acetaminophen (Tylenol) may also be used for milder pain.

-If your pain is more intense and won’t respond to medications like NSAIDs, opioid pain medications are more appropriate.
+If your pain is more intense, opioid pain medications are more appropriate.
 They're preferred if a sickle cell crisis is causing more severe pain.
 Opioid medications can be used with or without NSAIDs or acetaminophen.

 A sickle cell crisis is highly debilitating.
-Opioid pain medications may be the only way to adequately control your pain.
+Opioid pain medications may be the only way to adequately treat your pain.

 The benefits of opioids usually outweigh their drawbacks when treating a sickle cell crisis.
 But opioids do have risks — especially when taken at higher doses or for long periods of time.
 They’re usually used sparingly for a number of other health conditions for this reason.
 They’re also controlled substances.